LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 We want to see if we can infer this source-sink dynamic from sequence data using the structured coalescent.

-## Constructing scripts with LPhy Studio
+## Loading the script "h3n2" to LPhy Studio

 {% include_relative templates/lphy-studio-intro.md script='h3n2' %}